 Exclusions to class code 8227 would be those who perform similar duties at a construction site, temporary yard, or to equipment, vehicles, or materials that they own themselves, anyone working for an operation considered to be a mill, fabrication company, or shop operation, and those who should be classified to a separate code because of their key personnel status.
 When classifying workers to this class code, it is also important to follow the extra-territorial classification guidelines for each worker to ensure that they are properly classified.

 Each workers' compensation class code in Florida has a unique rate assigned to it based on the likelihood of workplace injuries for the group of employees throughout the state that are assigned to that class code.
 Click this link for more information about the ratemaking process.
-The rates used in Florida workers comp insurance were increased in 2013 by an average of 6.1% by the Florida Office of Insurance Regulation.
+The rates used in Florida workers comp insurance are adjusted annually by the Florida Office of Insurance Regulation.

 Despite the manual rates being set by the Florida government for workers comp class codes, there are still ways that employers can lower their overall workers compensation costs and total premium.
 Our insurance agents would like the opportunity to discuss these premium discounts and other cost savings measures with your business.
 Contact us today to receive competitive quotes for your business.

 *This description of class code 8227 is a summary of the official description from NCCI that should be used for determining the correct application of a classification code for a Florida business and the groups of employees in that business.
 This short summary is provided as a courtesy for assisting FloridaWC's clients and potential clients in educating them about the most commonly used class codes in Florida that could be applied to their business operations.
 For more information about a class code, please use the contact form links below to request the official class codes descriptions from one of our insurance agents.